-Fixed income funds primarily invest in corporate and government debt to provide exposure to the fixed income market and returns through interest and/or dividend payments.
+Fixed income funds primarily invest in corporate and government debt to provide exposure to the fixed income market.
 Fixed income funds are separate from the equity markets, so they can continue to provide steady income when stock funds lose value.
 If you're older, a higher portfolio allocation to fixed income is preferred to preserve the capital you've built up over your life.

 Below are different types of fixed income funds: